satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 The criterion for accepting code is based on the functionality of the final code rather than the quality of reviews.
-As such, code review systems typically do not have a mechanism to acknowledge and quantify reviewer contributions.
-We propose that code review systems adapted for article review include quantitative assessment of the contributions of reviewers.
-This would include a weighted combination of the number (Figure 7) and consistency (Figure 6) of contributions, as well as their quality.
+As such, code review systems typically do not have a mechanism to rate reviewer contributions.
+We propose that code review systems adapted for article review include quantitative assessment of the quality of contributions of reviewers.
+This would include a weighted combination of the number (Figure 3) and quality (Figure 2B, 6) of contributions.
 Reviewers need not be the only ones to have an impact on other reviewers’ standing.
 The authors themselves could evaluate the reviewers by assigning impact ratings to the reviews or segments of the reviews.
-These ratings can be entered into the reviewer database, referenced in the future by editors and used to assess contributions to peer review in the context of academic promotion.
+These ratings can be entered into a reviewer database, referenced in the future by editors and used to assess contributions to peer review in the context of academic promotion.
 We acknowledge some reviewers might be discouraged by this idea, thus it may be optional to participate.

 .. figure:: images/image01.png
    :align: center